arcanum-project/game/README.md

 - Clone this repository
 - Open this project in XCode
-- Connect your physical iOS device and select it as a target device in XCode
+- Connect your physical iOS device and select it as a target device in XCode.

 <img width="641" alt="xcode-ios-target-device" src="https://user-images.githubusercontent.com/48682076/227014531-24c6db20-d85e-4dee-a79b-14703374b713.png">

-- Build and run the project
+- Build and run the project.
+- The app will fail to launch and that is expected.
+You will also need to explicitly trust the developer in the settings of your device.
+Simply follow the instructions on your device screen.

 Currently we support only iOS devices. iOS simulator cannot run it because we are using indirect command buffers on GPU - and simulator simply does not support them.